Preparing for global energy price spikes with solar panel installations.

 Tiny bills again - Be free from privatised energy companies who have left Britain with inflated costs.

-Free energy for 30 years - When you consider how much the cost of energy has risen in the short-term, the longer term benefits are obvious.
+Technology that lasts longer than your mortgage - When you consider how much the cost of energy has risen, the long-term benefits are obvious.

 Property value - Increase the value and sell-ability.

 Feel the love - Remember when you owned your first car.
 That's the level of pride you feel.

 "It became very apparent early on, whilst I was researching the topic of solar panels that there were no helpful web sites on this subject.
 Fast forward ten years and my enthusiasm for this technology has grown exponentially alongside the global and national demand for them."

 Creating Heat my Home has led me to meet many people within the solar industry, some good and some not so, but the wealth of knowledge I have gained, alongside the combined knowledge of our regular contributors can hopefully empower you to make a more intelligent assessment.